 Well, they talk for a minute and Paul says that Anna would kill Jay if she caught her talking to him like, and Jay says that she would probably kill him too, because Anna doesn’t believe in the “intermingling of the species”.
 We can take that to mean that Anna likes the popular kids with the popular kids.
 But maybe that’s just what she tells everyone to keep them away from Paul.
 In my novel, the sister is quite Machiavellian in the way she keeps her brother ostracized.

-There’s a sweetness to Jay in this scene as she tries to encourage Paul even though he’s sort of clueless, and I like what she says about her Dad and she calls Paul and Anna’s mum wicked (which she is).
+There’s a sweetness to Jay in this scene as she tries to encourage Paul even though he’s sort of clueless, and I like what she says about her Dad and she calls Paul and Anna’s mum wicked (in a good way, which she is).
 But I don’t like how aggressive she is with Paul in general even though her intentions aren’t nefarious.
 And I’m running out of even half-as$ed reasons for why I dislike her so I’m resorting to, “she just rubs me the wrong way”.
+But honestly this isn’t just because of Anna.
+I wouldn’t ship it even if there was no sister.

 Anna obviously smokes too, but it just seems sort of badass with Anna.
 Lung cancer would be scared of Anna – that sort of thing.
 And like she wasn’t stupid or peer-pressured into it, she’s just tough and likes to live on the edge and she’s bad and fierce and all that.